-The Zen of Electronic Product Design and Wellness
+The Zen of Electronic Product Design, Meditation Devices, and Wellness

 When you think of a hardware startup, chances are your first thought isn’t about a meditation training device.
 Yet in our very noisy, stressful world, meditation is becoming a pervasive and effective way to reduce stress and improve overall mental wellness.
 In this article, you’ll learn about how Core Wellness Co-founder, Sarah McDevitt, left Microsoft to launch Core Wellness and develop the Core personal meditation trainer.